-As the IWP's research clearly outlines in the figure below, 62% of single mothers live in poverty, making them three times as likely to live in poverty as single mothers with bachelor’s degrees.
+As the IWP's research clearly outlines in the figure below, 62% of single mothers only have a high school education, making them three times as likely to live in poverty as single mothers with bachelor’s degrees.
 The question single moms need to ask is, how do I take the next step in my education and how do I find the most affordable and most flexible online programs to advance my education and earnings?

 In honor of Women’s History Month, we’re providing information to assist women in finding their best on-ramp to a college degree, available through low-cost, self-paced college course options like those found at StraighterLine.

 How Women Can Take Advantage of Higher Education Programs

 Not all online classes and programs are created equally.
 Some require students to come to campus to conduct the business of enrolling (among other things).
 Some require students to be present online at specific times for class lectures or participation.
 Many universities even charge the same tuition rate whether you’re taking up a physical or virtual seat in the class.
 The best option for adults, including single women with families, is often an affordable, self-paced program that can be completed from beginning to end online.

 At StraighterLine, these types of online college classes:

 - cost less, incurring less student debt over the length of your program

 - are self-paced, providing a flexible schedule that works with job and family obligations

 - offer seamless credit transfer, making it easy to find colleges that accept your credits

 - are not bound by a brick and mortar location and schedule, which often means finishing faster